sgnl05/sgnl05-colorprompt/README.md

 ####`custom_usercolors`

 Hash.
 Sets the color for spesific users.
 Example: custom_usercolors => { 'apache' => 'blue', 'tomcat' => 'yellow' }
-Default is not set.
+Default is { 'root' => 'magenta' }

 ####`server_color`

 String or array.
 Sets the color for the server name.
-Defaults to 'white'.
+Defaults to unset.

 ####`env_name`

 String: Names an environment tag.
 Examples: 'PROD', 'QA', 'TEST', 'DEV'.
-Default is not set.
+Defaults to unset.

 ####`env_color`

 String or array.
 Sets the color for of the environment tag.
-Default is not set.

-####`enable`

-Boolean.
-Set this to false to uninstall colorprompt.
-Defaults to 'true'.
+Defaults to unset

 ##Limitations